bazineta/js8call/docker/docker-build-instructions.md

 ### Audio Configuration

-The runtime container runs its own PulseAudio server that connects to your system's ALSA devices.
-This provides:
+The runtime container connects to your host's PulseAudio server via TCP, which provides:

+1. **Native PulseAudio integration** - JS8Call appears in pavucontrol like any other application
-1. **Full audio device access** without permission issues
+2. **Full audio device access** for both input and output
-2. **Automatic device detection**
-3. **Both input and output** support for digital modes
+3. **No permission issues** - Uses anonymous TCP connection on port 4713
+4. **Automatic setup** - The script loads the necessary PulseAudio modules
+5. **Clean shutdown** - Modules are unloaded when the container exits

 ### Troubleshooting Runtime Issues